 "Man's chief end," the catechism declares, "is to glorify God."
-We could not glorify God, but would instead only continue to dishonor Him, apart from the saving work of our Lord Jesus Christ.
+We could not glorify or hono, God, but would instead only continue to dishonor Him, apart from the saving work of our Lord Jesus Christ.
 Dead in our trespasses and sins and inclined in our hearts only to disobedience, we need a power beyond this world to rescue us from our transgressions and to set us on a path of knowing and glorifying God.

-This is why we were created, and this is the life in which we know the greatest satisfaction and fulfillment.
-But more important than this, the life of redemption is that life which alone can give to God the honor and glory and praise which are His due, and which we are enabled to supply by the grace of Jesus Christ our Savior and King.
+We were created to know, love, and glorify God; and this is the life in which we know our greatest joy and fulfillment.
+But more important than this, the life of redemption is that life which alone can give to God the honor and glory and praise which are His due, and which we are enabled to offer by the grace of Jesus Christ our Savior and King.